appsmithorg/appsmith-docs/how-to-guides/how-to-use-Snowflake-as-a-data-source-on-Appsmith.md

 Step3- Now to Link the Data to the Table widget there are two ways-:

 (a) Click on the Explorer Section, and click on the query where you performed the Query.
 On the right side window there is an option to Connect Widget, select the `SELECT WIDGET` button.
-This directs you to widget page with Table we created in previous step present there.
+This directs you to the canvas with Table we created in previous step present there.
 Click on the Table and on the top-left of table we will see a `Bind to Table` option, click on it.

 (b) Click on top right corner of the table to open up it's setting section and in Table Data Section Paste `{{<Name_of_the_Query>.data}}` as you can see in the image below.